 If you look closely at the "proof of record", one of the animals you could record is marked with a circle.
 If you take this to the official store "memoria" outside the museum, you will get one card of the creature with a circle, so don't forget to get it.

 The official store sells "Official Creatures Encyclopedia", original design tote bags, sweets, stuffed animals, and "Shogakukan Encyclopedia NEO" series.
-In particular, the "Official Creatures Encyclopedia" contains explanations of all the creatures that appear in the museum, so be sure to pay attention to it.
+In particular, the "Official Creatures Encyclopedia" is a must-see because all the creatures that appear in the museum are listed with explanations.
 Reading before exploring may improve recording efficiency.

-You may be eager to record the creatures, but I wanted you to take a closer look at their realistic behavior, and I wanted you to take a closer look at Zukan Museum Ginza, a wonderful new spot in Ginza.
+You may be eager to record the creatures, but I wanted you to take a closer look at their realistic gestures, and I wanted you to take a closer look at Ginza's wonderful new spot, Zukan Museum Ginza.

 If you come here, children's interest in living things and nature will surely increase.

-For adults, it is recommended that you sit on the objects instead of chairs installed in various places and try to heal while watching the ever-changing scenery.
+For adults, it is recommended that you sit on the objects that replace the chairs installed in various places and try to heal while watching the ever-changing scenery.

 |Name of facility||ZUKAN MUSEUM GINZA powered by Shogakukan Encyclopedia NEO|